 Give 0.5 mL of 24% glucose solution PO (by mouth) 2 minutes before initiating the painful procedure.
-If 24% sucrose is unavailable, dilute D50W with equal parts sterile water to create D25W as a substitute.
+If 24% sucrose is unavailable, dilute D50W with equal parts sterile water to create D25W as a substitute or simply add a packet of sugar (3-5 g) to 10 mL sterile water.